 Let's move on.

-So, if we need to have a flexure depth knowing the radius, distance between driven rollers, rollers radius and section size.
+If we need to have a flexure depth knowing the radius, distance between driven rollers, rollers radius, and section size.

-Let's rewrite combined picture, adding a few necessary lines, and removing all unnecessary.
+Let's rewrite the combined picture, adding a few necessary lines and removing all unnecessary.

-Point B is a centre of our circle.
-Notice that the calculation is made by the outer edge of the profile relative to the curve.
-Since the radius of the height and width of the chord is likely to be calculated according to the axis of the profile, the radius of the profile should be added to the obtained radius so you will have the radius of the outer edge of the profile.
+Point B is the center of our circle.
+Notice that the outer edge calculates the profile relative to the curve.
+Since the radius of the height and width of the chord is likely to be calculated according to the profile's axis, the radius of the profile should be added to the obtained radius so you will have the radius of the outer edge of the profile.

 Then the geometry is used.